 This is becoming more and more popular, as baby travel systems get more and more advanced.
 It’s at the point now that high end strollers allow you to take a car seat straight out of the car and lock it into place directly into the stroller, which is great if the current occupier happens to be taking a nap.

-Not all seats fit into every stroller, and some strollers might not have this option though, so it's something to consider.
+Not all seats fit into every stroller for twins, and some strollers might not have this option though, so it’s something to consider.

 Baby Trend Expedition Double Jogger Stroller